jepsen-io/maelstrom/doc/services.md

 A sequentially consistent key-value store.
 All operations appear to take place in a total order.
 Each client observes a strictly monotonic order of operations.
-However, clients may interact with past states of the key-value store, provided it does not violate these ordering constraints.
+However, clients may interact with past states of the key-value store, provided that interaction does not violate these ordering constraints.

 This is *more* than simply stale reads: update operations may interact with past states, so long as doing so would not violate the total-order constraints.